Himalayan Permaculture Centre (HPC)

 Transition: Building Household and Community Resilience.

-HPC has completed the third phase of this transition project in Humla and Surkhet, and has started a new 3 year program in November 2018 continuing its "Livelihoods for Household & Community Resilience" program
+HPC completed the third phase of this transition project in Humla and Surkhet in November 2018, and started a new 3 year program in December 2018 continuing its "Livelihoods for Household & Community Resilience" program.
+This was due to run until November 2021, and due to delays caused by Covid was extended until November 2022.

 In March 2012, HPC completed a year's strategic capacity building program (see background information on page here) that has seen 2 new solar-powered resource centres for demonstration, training and plant resources as well as creation up of farmers' groups in 11 local villages of Surkhet and Humla districts.
 More famers and staff have been provided with Trainers' Training and various other skills-development courses and there's a whole cache of them on ther way to being barefoot consultants.
 In addition many household and community nurseries are now operating, producing thousands of fruit and multi-purpose trees.
 Details of what's happened can bee seen on the "Reports" page, and there's piccies too.